Why Did the Falcons Sign RB Mike Davis?

 READ MORE: Julio Jones Contract, Just More Salt in the Wound for Falcons

-Davis played at Stephenson High School in Stone Mountain, Ga. before starring for the South Carolina Gamecocks.

-Head coach Arthur Smith discussed why Davis is such a great fit with this Falcons team.
+Falcons' new head coach Arthur Smith discussed why Davis is such a great fit.

 "With a lot of our free agents, there are coaches on our staff that have worked with them before," said Smith.
 "I think that helps a lot; there's a lot of unknown in free agency.
 So you better have someone you trust that's worked with them."

 "We had pretty good familiarity with Mike, the person he was.
 Then the player when you evaluate film and stylistically the guy is very productive.
 He's a physical running back.
 He can protect [the quarterback].
-He's got pretty good hands coming out of the backfield."
+He's got pretty good hands coming out of the backfield.
+All the things that we value, I saw on film."

-Falcons fans haven't gotten to see Davis in action in an Atlanta uniform.
-He was held out Atlanta's three preseason games along with the majority of the starters.
+Falcons fans haven't seen Davis in action in an Atlanta uniform, as he was held out Atlanta's three preseason games along with the majority of the starters.

-Davis could be in line for a huge season with Atlanta as the focal point of Smith's power running attack.

 Why Did the Falcons Sign RB Mike Davis?